Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reoheh30/index.md

 Lemongrass is an effective muscle and vascular relaxant.

-Frankincense reduces the effects of stress and can help our circadian rhythm equalise.
+Frankincense reduces the effects of stress and can help calm the nervous system.
 It is also known to be relaxing, soothing and calming, which can prevent a headache from coming on.

 Peppermint helps to relieve pain, has a decongesting effect and reduces vascular inflammation.